SierraSoftworks/blog/src/posts/2024-06-01-illusions.md

 :::

 ## The illusion of choice
-Humans are gullible (and liable to get irritated if you point this out...woops).
+Humans are gullible (and liable to get irritated if you point this out...whoops).
 Marketing and sales departments know this all too well, and one of the fun wrenches they like to use to percussively encourage you to part with your money involves giving you the choice of anything you could possibly want, so long as